-Using Facebook: Facebook has a variety of benefits from ads to company pages to groups.
-Here are some of their most significant perks: staying relevant, more dynamic creatives, easier content management, and better story telling with stories ads.
+Using Facebook: Facebook has a variety of benefits, from ads to company pages to groups.
+Here are some of their most significant perks: staying relevant, more dynamic creatives, easier content management, and better storytelling with stories ads.
 Facebook groups are a great place to get quick feedback on a new business idea.
 Create and share a survey in a group that matches the potential target market and analyze the results.
 Get creative with how you utilize these massive platforms.
-It is not all about content, but also how you utilize resources already developed.
+It is not all about content but also how you utilize resources already developed.

 LinkedIn is a professional network where businesses, individuals, and ideas can connect.
 Similar to TikTok, LinkedIn follows an exponential recommendation system where the best content is shared throughout the platform, and negative, poor preforming content is barred.

-Using LinkedIn: With a variety of tools to market on LinkedIn, marketers need to find what is most cost-effective and accurate to generate actions.
+Using LinkedIn: With various tools to market on LinkedIn, marketers need to find what is most cost-effective and accurate to generate actions.
 Lead-gen forms are a great way to bypass landing pages for low-informational products, but many products may need a fully developed landing page to help convince a customer.
 The best feature on LinkedIn is the advanced targeting for companies.
 Conduct A/B tests on audiences, see their responses, and find the best CTR to focus in on.
 Linkedin is all about experimenting both on the ad and content sides.